seniru-ekanayake/campus-hub-collaborative/README.md

 └── frontend/             standalone copies of the frontend (same files)
 ```

 > **Note:** The frontend folder and `backend/src/main/resources/static/` contain the same files.
-We kept both because Priya was working on the frontend separately while Aiden set up Spring Boot.
+We kept both because Amashi was working on the frontend separately while Jude set up Spring Boot.
 Just edit the static/ ones if you're running through Spring.

 ---